 Harkers Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Harkers Island citizens is a little higher than the average for US cities and towns: 21.81% of adults in Harkers Island have at least a bachelor's degree.
+The population of Harkers Island overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Harkers Island, 21.81% have at least a bachelor's degree.

 The per capita income in Harkers Island in 2022 was $31,649, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $126,596 for a family of four.
 However, Harkers Island contains both very wealthy and poor people as well.